ipeternella/strukts/README.md

 cmake -DWITH_TEST=ON .. && make test
 ```

-The test binaries can be found in `./build/bin/test` which can be used to rerun the tests if there are no code changes.
+The test binaries can be found at `build/bin/test` which can be used to rerun the tests if there are no code changes.

 `PS`: When any piece of code changes, running the aforementioned command will compile and run the tests again without
 downloading external dependencies (faster).